sthaSandesh/sthaSandesh/README.md

 - 👋 Hi, I’m Sandesh Shrestha but you can call me Sandy.
 - 👀 I’m interested in New Technology to explore.
 - 🌱 I’m currently learning Different programing languages.
-- 💞️ I’m looking to collaborate with good company.
+- 💞️ I’m looking to collaborate with .......
 - 📫 How to reach me :- contact me on discord or visit my website.
 - me : Hello am a developer.
 - someone : which programing language do you use.